-Los Cerritos Wetlands Authority Management's Discussion and Analysis, continued For the Fiscal Year Ended September 30, 2019
+Management's Discussion and Analysis, continued For the Fiscal Year Ended September 30, 2020 With Comparative Amounts as of September 30, 2019

 Governmental Funds Financial Statements

 Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balance

 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.